magiblot/tvision/README.md

 * Borland C++ 4.52 with the Borland DOS PowerPack.
 * Turbo Assembler 4.0.

 You may face different problems depending on your build environment.
 For instance, Turbo Assembler needs a patch to work under Windows 95.
 On Windows XP everything seems to work fine.
-On Windows 10, MAKE may emit the error 'Fatal: Command arguments too long', which can be fixed by upgrading MAKE to the one bundled with Borland C++ 5.x.
+On Windows 10, MAKE may emit the error `Fatal: Command arguments too long`, which can be fixed by upgrading MAKE to the one bundled with Borland C++ 5.x.

-Yes, this works in 64-bit Windows 10.
+Yes, this works on 64-bit Windows 10.
 What won't work is the Borland C++ installer, which is a 16-bit application.
 You will have to run it on another environment or try your luck with [winevdm](https://github.com/otya128/winevdm).

 A Borland Makefile can be found in the `project` directory.
 Build can be done by doing: